What it is & clinical trials

-Alström syndrome is a rare inherited autosomal recessive syndrome characterized by the onset of obesity in childhood or adolescence, Type 2 diabetes with severe insulin resistance, dyslipidemia, hypertension and severe multi-organ fibrosis, involving the liver, kidney and heart.
+Alström syndrome is a rare, inherited, autosomal recessive syndrome resulting from the mutation of the ALMS1 gene that leads to childhood or adolescent obesity, type 2 diabetes with severe insulin resistance, dyslipidemia, hypertension and severe multi-organ fibrosis, involving the heart, liver and kidney.

 Development stage & clinical trial information:

 The Phase 2, open-label safety and tolerability study of fezagepras in subjects with Alström Syndrome (ALMS) [NCT02739217], was completed in June 2018 and indicated that fezagepras (PBI-4050) was safe and well tolerated by the ALMS subjects in the trial when treated with 800 mg of fezagepras once daily.
 An open-label rollover, single-arm, Phase 2 clinical trial of fezagepras for the ongoing treatment of ALMS patients was terminated in May 2020, as a result of the constraints of the COVID-19 pandemic.
 Nine ALMS patients completed more than two years of treatment with fezagepras.